Limit theorems for empirical processes of cluster functionals: Limit theorems for general empirical cluster processes

 Typical examples are functionals of the type

-where $\phi\dvtx E\to\mathbb{R}$ satisfies $\phi(0)=0$, which are related to so-called tail array sums, and, in the case $E=[0,\infty)$,
+where $\phi:E\to \R$ satisfies $\phi(0)=0$, which are related to so-called tail array sums, and, in the case $E=[0,\infty)$,

 which corresponds to the (componentwise) maximum of a cluster.
-Many more examples will be discussed in Sections \ref{sec3} and \ref{sec4}.
+Many more examples will be discussed in the Sections 3 and 4.

-The proofs below will use the well-known ``big blocks, small blocks'' technique together with a $\beta$-mixing condition to boil down convergence to convergence of sums over i.i.d. blocks.
-The $\beta$-mixing coefficients (also called the coefficients of absolute regularity) for $(X_{n,i})_{1\le i\le n}$ are defined by

-where $\mathcal{B}_{n,i}^j$ denotes the $\sigma$-field generated by $(X_{n,l})_{i\le l\le j}$.
+The proofs below will use the well-known ``big blocks, small blocks'' technique together with a $\beta$-mixing condition to boil down convergence to convergence of sums over i.i.d.\ blocks.
+The $\beta$-mixing coefficients (also called the coefficients of absolute regularity) for $(X_{n,i})_{1\le i\le n}$ are defined by where $\BB_{n,i}^j$ denotes the $\sigma$-field generated by $(X_{n,l})_{i\le l\le j}$.
 Since the $X_{n,i}$ take values in a Polish space, the supremum can be taken over a countable set of $B$'s, and hence is measurable.
-[On general spaces ``sup'' has to be replaced by ``ess-sup,'' which is defined as a measurable function which is a.s. larger than or equal to $| P(B|\mathcal{B}_{n,1}^l)-P(B)|$ for all $B\in\mathcal {B}_{n,l+k+1}^n$ and a.s. smaller than or equal to all other measurable functions with this property.]
+(On general spaces ``sup'' has to be replaced by ``ess-sup'', which is defined as a measurable function which is a.s.\ larger than or equal to $| P(B|\BB_{n,1}^l)-P(B)|$ for all $B\in\BB_{n,l+k+1}^n$ and a.s.\ smaller than or equal to all other measurable functions with this property.)
 In addition to the $\beta$-mixing coefficients and the lengths $r_n$ of the big blocks, the ``big blocks, small blocks'' technique uses an intermediate sequence $\ell_n$ of integers, the lengths of small blocks which are used to separate the big blocks in the proofs.